 You Know You

-If we ask somebody's opinion, they will answer based on their specific life experiences, observations, and knowledge.
-Yet, if we ask ten people, the answers will not be the same.
+If we ask someone for their opinion, they will answer based on their specific life experiences and knowledge.
+Yet if we ask ten people, the answers will not be the same, which raises a question.
 What is the correct answer?

 The world is full of information, people, history, and mistakes.
-How is one supposed to get anything done?
-I have learned to take a stand with my opinions.
-I begin by listening to others, gather my own data and form my own opinion.
-The result is a path forward I can follow.
-There will be experiments, changed decisions, hurt feelings, and mistakes all based on my opinions along this path.
+Given all this information, how is one supposed to get anything done?
+I have learned to stand by my opinion.
+This begins with listening to others, gathering my own data, and forming my own opinion.
+Along the way, there will be experiments, changed decisions, hurt feelings, and mistakes.

-Yet, we understand that is no accepted correct opinion.
-Who is the best painter?
-Does that question have a "correct" answer?
-Let's all vote and come up with one.
-While this is possible, this solution does not help even if the results agree with your personal preferences.
+Yet, we understand that there is no accepted, correct opinion, such as: Who is the best painter?
+Well, we could vote and come up with one.
+While this is possible, this solution does not help even if the results agree with most personal preferences.
+Why?
+Because people want what they want.
+Meaning, a person must take a stand.

-This is the point where a person has to take a stand on their opinions.
-"Bill, answer the question: Who is the best artist and why?"
-"American 80s artist Patrick Nagel because his art looks cool."
-From my perspective, this is the "correct answer."
+“Bill, answer the question: Who is the best artist and why?”
+“American 80s artist Patrick Nagel, because his art looks cool.”
+From my perspective, this is the “correct answer.”
 What about Vermeer, Michelangelo, or Van Gogh?
 Clearly, they are superior artists to Patrick Nagel.
-"I can choose whoever I want and like Patrick Nagel!
-Discussion closed."
+“I can choose whoever I want, and I like Patrick Nagel!
+Discussion closed.”
 Am I proud of this opinion?
 Yes.

-The point of this blog is to point out that you are an expert about you.
-This means you can pick your own favorite artist and feel confident about the decision.
+The point is that you are an expert about yourself, meaning you can pick your favorite artist and feel confident in your decision.
 I see this as a source of strength.
 Even at our worst moments, knowing ourselves better than anybody can brighten even the dullest day.

 You’re the best -Bill